muktanshumishra24/GorrilaNFT-Subgraph-FDS/README.md

 ## Description

-This Subgraph is designed to index and query data from the Gorilla Punk NFT Collection smart contract.
+This Subgraph is designed to index and query data from the Gorilla Punk NFT Collection smart contract.It allows developers to interact with the NFT collection's metadata and explore various information.

-It allows developers to interact with the NFT collection's metadata and explore various information.
+Note: Also Implemented a Primitive Subgraph Implementation for The Rebel NFT Collection ---> [Subgraph Link](https://github.com/muktanshumishra24/rebel-nft-subgraph)

 ## Features